Tulsa Outrage

-The Tulsa Outrage was an act of vigilante violence perpetrated by the Knights of Liberty — a group understood at the time to be a contemporaneous incarnation of the Ku Klux Klan — against members of the Industrial Workers of the World on November 9, 1917 in Tulsa, Oklahoma.
+The Tulsa Outrage was an act of vigilante violence perpetrated by the Knights of Liberty against members of the Industrial Workers of the World amidst World War I on November 9, 1917, in Tulsa, Oklahoma.

+In April 1917 the United States entered World War I and Governor Robert L. Williams extralegally created the State Council of Defense and local county councils to help administer the state during the war.
+County councils, staffed by local elites, frequently targeted their local enemies, including union organizers.

+On November 5, 1917, the Tulsa Police Department raided the local IWW headquarters and arrested 11 men.
+After a trial November 8, the men were loaded into vehicles, taken to the edge of town, and tar and feathered by a group of men affiliated with the Knights of Liberty that include W. Tate Brady.
+Local media praised the incident, while it was largely denounced by national media.

 Background

-Prior to World War I, the Industrial Workers of the World saw some success in unionizing oil workers in Oklahoma.
-In April 1917 The United States entered World War I while the Oklahoma Legislature was out of session.
+Prior to World War I, the Industrial Workers of the World (IWW) saw some success in unionizing oil workers in Oklahoma.
+In April 1917 the United States entered World War I while the Oklahoma Legislature was out of session.
 Governor Robert L. Williams used the war as justification for the creation of the State Council of Defense and local county councils of defense to oversee the state during the war.
 Williams personally appointed members to these councils.
-Since the councils were created without the approval of the legislature, they were understood to lack legal authority and to be extralegal.
+Since the councils in Oklahoma were created without the approval of the state Legislature, they lacked legal authority and were extralegal.
 The Councils of Defense relied on public opinion in order to maintain legitimacy.
 In practice, this meant the councils frequently targeted local enemies with violence and intimidation.

 The Tulsa County Council of Defense (TCCD), the state's most aggressive and powerful county council, was formed July 11, 1917.
-Its inaugural members were J. Burr Gibbons, Robert M. McFarlin, Glenn Condon, H. C. “Harry” Tyrrell, and Lilah Denton Lindsey.
-Glenn Condon was named managing editor of the Tulsa Daily World months earlier in March 1917 and began publishing "increasingly bloody-minded editorials" against the Industrial Workers of the World.
+Its inaugural members were J. Burr Gibbons, Robert M. McFarlin, Glenn Condon, H. C. "Harry" Tyrrell, and Lilah Denton Lindsey.
+Condon was named managing editor of the Tulsa Daily World months earlier in March 1917 and began publishing "increasingly bloody-minded editorials" against the Industrial Workers of the World.

 On August 2, 1917, the Green Corn Rebellion uprising led to an increase in anti-socialist and anti-union sentiment in the state.